 The nymph of a particular body of water might help out one person and hurt another, leading to drama in many of the myths involving them.

-The beauty of the Water Lily helped link it to the myth of the nymph of Ancient Greek, as demonstrated by the Latin name Nymphaeaceae.
+The beauty of the Water Lily helped link it to the myth of the nymph of Ancient Greece, as demonstrated by the Latin name Nymphaeaceae.

 Ancient Egypt was not a single empire for most of its history but rather two separate and interconnected kingdoms.

-The Egyptians cultivated many types of Water Lilies and used the complex blooms to represent the Upper and Lower parts of the empire connected.
+The Egyptians cultivated many types of Water Lilies and used the complex blooms to represent the Upper and Lower parts of the empire.

 In particular, the Water Lily symbolized Upper Egypt and would be paired with a papyrus flower from Lower Egypt.